luismiguelcasadodiaz/inception/learnings/Wordpress_learnings.md

 ```
 # wp-admin/install.php

-It is the first script executed by wordpress.
-That implies a manual intervention of user we want to avoid.
+This is the initial script triggered by WordPress during setup.
+It requires manual user intervention, which we aim to eliminate.

-Wordpress has a utility that automatices the installation process. wp-cli.
+WordPress has a utility that automates the installation process. wp-cli.

 ```Dockerfile
 RUN apk add --no-cache wget \ # Install wget to download the phar file